 Data sharing is associated with concerns over interpretation, analysis, and attribution in many cases.
-Data Sharing Agreements are now ready for use as data are uploaded and shared.
-It is expected that increased usage of the Data Store and actual flow of indicator and metric data via the Coordinated Assessments project may lead to additional discussion and new versions of the Data Sharing Agreements over time.
+Data Sharing Agreements are now in place, and are presented for agreement as data are uploaded and shared.

 The StreamNet project performed its planned data management and coordination activities during the period.
-Details on use of the StreamNet data delivery systems and responses to direct requests for data and information are presented in Appendix A.
+Details on use of the StreamNet data delivery systems and responses to direct requests for data and information are presented in Appendix A. Routine coordination occurred in the Oregon GIS arena.
+In 2017, hydrography data (whole stream routes) have been maintained for supporting mapping trend data.
+Fish distribution and barrier data have been "decoupled" from the whole stream routes and are now submitted as stand-alone GIS datasets.
+This reduces the hydrography data maintenance burden and simplifies the data submission process for distribution and barriers.